Menopause Joint Pain

 If it feels good, move!

-Keeping as active as your pain allows is about the best thing you can do for yourself.
+Keeping as active as your pain allows, especially if you are experiencing worsening joint pain, is about the best thing you can do for yourself.
 Find something that’s low impact you enjoy, gently ease in, and pace yourself.
 Swimming, yoga and walking are ideal.
 The more you move, the better your joints will feel over time.

 Keeping stress to a minimum

-Easier said than done sometimes, but noticing your triggers, trying meditation, massage, going for a walk, or perhaps some simple deep breathing exercises can all positively impact how you feel and keep unpleasant menopause symptoms under control or even at bay.
+Easier said than done sometimes, but noticing your triggers, trying meditation, massage, going for a walk, or perhaps some simple deep breathing exercises can all positively impact how you feel and keep unpleasant menopause symptoms like weight gain, joint pain, and insomnia under control or even at bay.

 The power of herbal ingredients

 Ginger is a natural anti-inflammatory.
-Gingerol is the main compound found within the root and is full of antioxidants and anti-inflammatory qualities, with many studies showing it to be highly effective in helping to ease pain and reduce inflammation.
+Gingerol is the main compound found within the root and is full of antioxidants and anti-inflammatory qualities, with many studies showing it to be highly effective in helping to ease joint aches and reduce inflammation.

 The adaptogenic herb Bacopa Monniera is another powerful weapon to fight joint pain.
 Used in Indian medicine for centuries, this potent Indian medicinal plant is a notable nootropic herb but also has the ability to reduce acute pain and inflammation due to its various bioactive compounds.